google/gapid/.github/ISSUE_TEMPLATE/standard-bug-report-for-gapid.md

 ---
-name: Standard Bug report for GAPID
+name: Standard Bug report for Android GPU Inspector
-about: Create an actionable bug-report for GAPID
+about: Create an actionable bug-report for Android GPU Inspector
 title: ''
 labels: ''
 assignees: ''